aadilmallick/my-notes-docusaurus/docs/software-development/01-clean-code.md

 The strategy pattern is an extremely easy way to use classes in a way that promotes loose coupling, dependency-inversion principle, and an easy swapping of features.

+> [!NOTE]
+> The strategy pattern defines a family of algorithms and encapsulates each one and makes them interchangeable and works exact same by providing and implementing the same interface.
+The strategy pattern lets the algorithm vary independently from the clients that use it.

 Here are the components of the strategy pattern:

 - **base strategy**: A base `Strategy` interface or abstract class that all concrete strategies should extend from, following the dependency-inversion principle